About Us

 Ingo

-Iced coffee in a plastic bag from a street vendor in the alleys of Bangkok, Japanese siphon coffee in Shibuya, or a Three Africans blend at the Blue Bottle Café by the Ferry Building in San Francisco—Ingo never misses a coffee experience.
-When he's at home, he soothes his wanderlust by roasting the world into his cup.
-Where others store wine, he keeps sacks of green coffee beans, and while others meditate, he watches the beans spin in the roaster.
-As the heart and mind behind Roast Rebels, Ingo contributes his deep knowledge of coffee and roasting techniques, shaping the company’s philosophy.
-His favorite coffee: A Maytama Castillo from Patricia Builes as a cold brew.
+Iced coffee from the Kaffeetöff, a coffee-serving tuk-tuk in the alleys of Bangkok, Japanese siphon coffee in Shibuya, or a Three Africans Blend at the Blue Bottle Café in San Francisco – Ingo never misses a coffee experience.
+When he’s at home, he soothes his wanderlust by roasting the world into his cup.
+Where others keep wine, he has a few sacks of green coffee, and while others meditate, he watches the beans spin in the roaster.
+Favorite coffee: a Maytama Castillo by Patricia Builes as a Cold Brew.

 Member of the Speciality Coffee Association